 The lairs command-line interface

-This guide covers the lairs command and its subcommands.
-The CLI is built on the standard-library argparse, so it adds no command-line dependency.
-Each subcommand dispatches to a finished component call.
+The lairs command exposes the library's maintenance, corpus, discovery, and authentication workflows.
+It is built on the standard-library argparse, so it adds no command-line dependency.

 The subcommands fall into four families: